10 Minutes a Day to a Cleaner House: How to Declutter Your Home

 First, choose a hotspot that needs to be decluttered, cleaned, purged, or scoured.
 Once you choose that spot, set a timer for ten minutes.
 Work like crazy.
 Then when the timer goes off, stop until the next day.
 Resist the urge to keep working.
 If you do, chances are that you will resist cleaning for ten minutes the next day and thus fall out of the habit.

 It is a good idea to choose a part of the day when you always clean a hot spot.
 Maybe the ten minutes after you put the kids to bed, or the ten minutes when you get home from work, or the ten minutes before you get into the shower.
 It doesn't matter when it is, but be consistent.

 By having this consistency, it will assure that you do it.
-You will find by cleaning a little every day that you get much further then spending an hour every once in awhile.
+You will find by cleaning a little every day that you get much further than spending an hour every once in a while.

 Here are ten great hotspot ideas to get you started: